unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, rare (requires attunement by a cleric, druid, or paladin)_

-This necklace has 1d4 + 2 magic beads made from aquamarine, black pearl, or topaz.
-It also has many nonmagical beads made from stones such as amber, bloodstone, citrine, coral, jade, pearl, or quartz.
-If a magic bead is removed from the necklace, that bead loses its magic.
+This necklace has 1d4 + 2 tek beads made from aquamarine, black pearl, or topaz.
+It also has many nontek beads made from stones such as amber, bloodstone, citrine, coral, jade, pearl, or quartz.
+If a tek bead is removed from the necklace, that bead loses its magic.

-Six types of magic beads exist.
+Six types of tek beads exist.
 The GM decides the type of each bead on the necklace or determines it randomly.
 A necklace can have more than one bead of the same type.
 To use one, you must be wearing the necklace.
 Each bead contains a spell that you can cast from it as a bonus action (using your spell save DC if a save is necessary).
-Once a magic bead’s spell is cast, that bead can’t be used again until the next dawn.
+Once a tek bead’s spell is cast, that bead can’t be used again until the next dawn.

 | d20   | Bead of...   | Spell                                         |
 |-------|--------------|-----------------------------------------------|